 Below, you will find some of the best humanities universities in Singapore.

-Top Humanities Universities in Singapore
+Top Schools Offering Humanities Programs in Singapore

 1. National University of Singapore

 The National University of Singapore (NUS) initially opened as a medical school in 1905.
 The institution acquired its current name and status from the merger between the University of Singapore and Nanyang University in 1980.
-It is currently the top higher education institution in the country, hosting around 30,000 students, which constitutes over 40% of the university student population nationwide due to its outstanding reputation.
+It is currently the top higher education institution in the country, hosting around 30,000 students, constituting over 40% of the university student population nationwide due to its outstanding reputation.

 NUS is considered one of the best humanities universities in Singapore.
 Its College of Humanities and Sciences (CHS) has a unique undergraduate program scheme where students can select from five pathways and three categories on how deep or broad they want their academic focus to be.

-The Faculty of Arts and Sciences (FASS) of the NUS Graduate School also offers numerous Humanities programs, such as History, Language, and Literature, for more structured learning.
+The fees for each academic year are published annually from February to April.
 Annual tuition fees for undergraduate programs under the Faculty of Humanities and Sciences range between SGD8,200 and SGD17,550, depending on students’ nationalities.
 These rates are subsidized by the grant provided by the Ministry of Education (MOE).
 Non-recipients of the MOE grant have to pay SGD34,050 per year.

 2. Nanyang Technological University